anouarjlidi/AgateApps/docs/character_manager.md

 The character manager and generator relies under the `%esteren_domains.corahnrin%` domain.

-Some routes are imported from the `PierstovalCharacterManagerBundle`, some in `CorahnRinBundle`.
+Some routes are imported from the `PierstovalCharacterManagerBundle`, some in `corahn_rin`.

 ## Steps